 Being a hybrid, as much as we hope for the positive traits, it is possible that your puppy could still inherit the less than desirable traits from either or both parents:

-- Bernese Mountain Dogs can be stubborn and headstrong which can make training challenging.
-Also, with their history in protection, they can also be aloof with strangers
+- Bernese Mountain Dogs can be stubborn and headstrong that makes training challenging.

-When socialized and trained from an early age, this dog can be the most sociable, gentle and loving comrade; suited to all families.
+When socialized and trained from puppyhood they are sociable, gentle and loving dogs.

 In an active home with a patient and gentle owner, this dog really is a curious and smart addition to any family.